enels/hello-world/README.md

 # hello-world
 This is just a little project to start using the github repository.
 Since it's a first project, that's why we decided to call it the hello, world project as in every other programming language
+Just a guy who belives that coding is a definite means to an end.